Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01d_OpenItems.md

 ### Attached document

-*Accounting > Select fiscal year > Book > Tab OPEN ITEMS > Icon B*
+*Accounting > Post > Tab OPEN ITEMS > Select icon B*

 ![Attached document](../../Assets/Screenshots/RetailSuiteAccounting/Book/Bookings/AttachedDocument.png "[Attached document]")

 - ![Previous](../../Assets/Icons/Previous.png "[Previous]") *Document* ![Next](../../Assets/Icons/Next.png "[Next]")
-These buttons do not have any function here, as there is only one document (or receipt) assigned to a booking.
+These buttons do not have any function here, as there is only one document (or receipt) assigned to a posting.

-[comment]: <> (These buttons do have a function in "BELEGE BUCHEN/BOOK RECEIPTS".
+[comment]: <> (These buttons do have a function in "BELEGE BUCHEN/POST RECEIPTS".
 Add info?
 Link?)

 - ![First page](../../Assets/Icons/FirstPage02.png "[Previous]") ![First page](../../Assets/Icons/Previous.png "[Previous]") *Page [x]* ![Next](../../Assets/Icons/Next.png "[Next]")
  The current page number is displayed.
 Click the arrow first page/previous/next buttons to scroll through the pages.